Turkish spending plans not an 'election budget': finance minister

 “The current account deficit is showing scant evidence of narrowing, remaining enlarged and still a key Achilles’ heel for the Turkish economy,” Timothy Ash, head of emerging markets research at Standard Bank, said in a note to clients.

-Additional reporting by Daren Butler and Dasha Afanasieva in Istanbul; Writing by Nick Tattersall; editing by Ralph Boulton
+Additional reporting by Daren Butler and Dasha Afanasieva in Istanbul; Writing by Nick Tattersall; editing by Stephen Nisbet